Beauty Tips & Inspiration

 SPF Fact Sheet

 Physical sunscreens (or UV reflectors) block the sun’s rays on the surface of the skin, while chemical sunscreens (or UV absorbers) absorb into the skin, where they convert the sun’s rays into heat and release them.
 Dr Lowe warns against getting too bogged down in the word ‘chemical’.
-‘There’s a lot of hocus pocus about chemical vs physical sunscreens as all sunscreens are made up of chemicals,’ he says.
-‘Even so-called “chemical-free” or physical sunscreens are made up of titanium dioxides and zinc oxides which are, of course, chemicals.
-In general, chemical sunscreens tend to be best for tanning, while sensitive skin and rosacea sufferers often benefit from physical sunscreens as they deflect heat from the sun’s energy away from the skin.’

 How much SPF should I use?

-For the body: you’ll need about one teaspoon of SPF for your arms, two for your legs and two for your torso (front and back).
+For the body you’ll need about one teaspoon of SPF for your arms, two for your legs and two for your torso (front and back).

 Location matters

-Did you know that sand and sea foam reflect UV rays, making them more potent?
-Do try limiting exposure to the sun between 11am and 4pm and adding in some antioxidant insurance in the form of a vitamin C serum, which can be layered under your SPF to help neutralise damaging UV rays.
-And the most important sunscreen rule?
-Reapply, reapply, reapply!
-Every two hours and immediately after swimming.
+Did you know that UV rays reflect off sand and sea foam, making them more potent?
+Try to limit exposure between 11am and 4pm, and add some antioxidant insurance in the form of a vitamin C serum, which can be layered under your SPF to help neutralise damaging UV rays.

-What are the best SPFs in 2023?
+What are the best SPFs in 2024?

 Best face SPFs